-- The constellation contains a large number of satellites (66, each with 48 transmitters [42]), providing sufficient variety within the dataset; - The transmitter hardware on each satellite is identical, so a fingerprinter will need to distinguish satellites only through differences introduced at time of manufacture, rather than distinguishing between entirely different components; - The communication protocols are known and well documented [42], so no reverse engineering is required; - Downlinked transmissions can be received using cheap and widely available COTS hardware.
+- The constellation contains a large number of satellites (66, each with 48 transmitters [45]), providing sufficient variety within the dataset; - The transmitter hardware on each satellite is identical, so a fingerprinter will need to distinguish satellites only through differences introduced at time of manufacture, rather than distinguishing between entirely different components; - The communication protocols are known and well documented [45], so no reverse engineering is required; - Downlinked transmissions can be received using cheap and widely available COTS hardware, as it transmits at a frequency below 6 GHz.

-Other constellations are available which satisfy some of these properties, most notably Starlink and Planet Labs' Dove constellation; transmissions from these are more difficult to capture, but could be useful for future evaluations of the versatility of our system.
-Furthermore, existing research in fingerprinting also uses Iridium satellites [13], providing evidence that some fingerprinting is plausible in this context and providing a baseline to which fingerprinting systems can be compared.
+Other constellations are available; for instance, the ORBCOMM and Globalstar constellations have open-source decoders available but fewer satellites, and Starlink and Planet's Dove constellations have more satellites but operate at high frequencies and (at the time of writing) have no open-source decoder available.
+Some of these constellations may be useful for future evaluations of the versatility of SATIQ.
+Furthermore, existing research in fingerprinting also uses Iridium satellites [26], providing evidence that some fingerprinting is plausible in this context and providing a baseline to which fingerprinting systems can be compared.
 We argue that testing on Iridium is sufficient to demonstrate and validate the effectiveness of SATIQ, as the properties of the signal used by SATIQ are not constellation-specific.

-For the data collection itself, we use the following hardware:4
+For the primary data collection setup, we use the following hardware:

-- Iridium Beam active antenna (1245 USD, Beam Communications) - Mini-Circuits ZKL-33ULN-S+ low-noise amplifier (209 USD, Mini-Circuits) - NooElec DC block (20 USD, Amazon) - Mini-Circuits VBF-1560+, 1500-1620 MHz band pass filter (44 USD, Mini-Circuits)
+- Iridium Beam active antenna (1245 USD, Beam Communications) - Mini-Circuits ZKL-33ULN-S+ low-noise amplifier (209 USD, Mini-Circuits) - NooElec DC block (20 USD, Amazon) - Mini-Circuits VBF-1560+, 1500-1620 MHz band pass filter (44 USD, Mini-Circuits) - USRP N210 SDR (3354 USD, Ettus Research) - UBX 40 USRP daughterboard (1732 USD, Ettus Research)